 WordPress Ultimate Redirect Plugin is a premium tool available in the CodeCanyon marketplace.

 With this plugin, you can set up redirects in a few different ways.
 You can use its auto-redirect feature to send visitors to the nearest URL match automatically.
 Or you can set up flexible redirect rules to send your visitors to a relevant page based on the visitors’ device or referral source.

 Yoast SEO is one of the most widely used WordPress plugins for SEO.
 While it offers a free version that comes with lots of excellent features, the premium version comes with a redirect manager.

-The redirect manager allows you to easily redirect your pages to another location on your WordPress site using 301 permanent redirects, 302 Found and 307 temporary redirects, 410 content deleted errors, and 451 content unavailable for legal reasons errors.
+The redirect manager allows you to easily redirect your pages to another location on your WordPress site.
+You can use 301 (Permanently Moved), 302 (Found), 307 (Temporary Redirect), 410 (Gone Error), and 451 (Unavailable For Legal Reasons) status codes.

 You can even automate this process for existing content on your site.
 If you change the URL of an existing post or page, Yoast SEO Premium will automatically create a redirect from the old to the new URL.
 If you delete a post or page, on the other hand, the plugin will immediately notify you to create a redirect.

 You can set up a variety of redirects for your site using the SEO Redirection plugin.
 With this free plugin, you can also monitor 404 error pages and redirect them to another location with ease.
 You can even redirect entire folders and everything they contain, like your index.html file.